Cptmeme/ESP-Matter-Daikin-S21/README.md

 - Heating/cooling supported.
 - Still some bugs to iron out but basic functionality now works!
+- Has been tested to work with the custom PCB provided in this repo connected to a Daikin FTXM25R5V1B

 ### TODO
-- Has been tested to work with the custom PCB provided in this repo connected to a Daikin FTXM25R5V1B
+- Fix Auto Mode
+- Add external temperatures
+- Add powerful/eco mode (map as fanspeed?)

 ### Sources